Which is the best Sonicare toothbrush? (November 2014) -

 This is a bare-bones Sonicare.
 It's basically an old design that just happens to still be sold.
 It doesn't have any options or features.
 It just vibrates like a Sonicare should.

 Comments: If you're looking to buy a Sonicare but don't want to spend any more money than you absolutely have to, then this is the brush for you.
-It's not as glamorous as the other models but it creates the same full-power brushing action.
+It's not as glamorous as the other models but it creates the same full-power brushing action, although you're severely limited on replacement brush head selection.

 From this point on, all of the remaining models in our Best list feature snap-on style brush heads.